ElderMael/codexarcana-blog/content/blog/mentoring-faq/index.md

 If you use Conway's law to your favor, service-based architectures can help move faster, but without organizational perspective it usually works against the adoption.

+## DevOps

+### What Are The Most Common Questions You Are Asked During Interviews?

+After quite a bit of interviews I have seen common questions and follow-ups:

+1. What is DevOps?
+The interviewer wants to know if you "get DevOps".
+Focus on why DevOps is more of a practice and cultural mindset instead of titles.

+1. What is SRE?
+Software Reliability Engineering can be seen, [per Google's words][5],

+   > One could view DevOps as a generalization of several core SRE principles to
+   > a wider range of organizations, management structures, and personnel.
+One
+   > could equivalently view SRE as a specific implementation of DevOps with some
+   > idiosyncratic extensions.

+   This answer usually satisfies the interviewer, but paraphrasing here, I think of SRE as an implementation of DevOps practices done by Google.

+1. What's the difference between DevOps and SREs?

 [2]: https://www.youtube.com/watch?v=v_nhv6aY1Kg
 [3]: https://evolutionaryarchitecture.com/